iamsayan/ultimate-facebook-comments/readme.txt

 == Upgrade Notice ==

-= 1.3.3 =
+= 1.4.0 =
-In this release, redesigned the admin panel.
-Please reconfigure notification settings after plugin update.
+In this release, various improvements and bug fixes has been introduced.